JerzyLeg/JerzyLeg/README.md

 Hi 👋 My name is Jurek Legaszewski
 ==================================

-Software developer (not sure how to specify my title yet)
+Software developer (not sure how to specify my field yet)
 ---------------------------------------------------------

 I am a third year Computer Science student at Silesian University of Technology.
 I have general knowledge of C++, Java, Assembly language based on multiple projects I did for my studies.
 I enjoy creating real-life projects made of mechanical parts, microcontroller and software.